Contributed image Seller loan

 In M&A parlance, vendor loans are also referred to as “vendor loans”.
 English term ?vendor loan? designated.
 They are from the Shareholder loan which can only be used in the case of companies.
 In the latter case, it is a shareholder who grants a repayable loan to the company.

-Almost exclusively, seller loans are granted as subordinated loans.
-This means that they are treated as subordinated in repayment, i.e. Repaid only after other debts have been settled become.
-The financing banks are usually in first place in the event of a default on payments.
+Seller loans are almost exclusively granted as subordinated loans.
+This means that repayment is only made after other liabilities have been settled.
+Nevertheless, the vendor loan is usually available to the buyer immediately after the contract is signed, making it easier to finance the company purchase.
+The financing banks are usually in first place in the event of a payment default.

 This becomes a problem for the lender, i.e. the seller, in the event of the buyer’s insolvency.
 Because in this case, other creditors are served first.
 As a rule Subordinated loan with higher interest rateHowever, this need not be the case in the special case of the vendor loan.